-As consumers everywhere shift the majority of their buying habits online for both essential and non-essential items, businesses of all types and sizes should be focused on developing or sustaining a strong online presence.
-And this means more than simply listing and selling products effectively; it’s about committing to solid, cost-effective back-end logistics that will keep inventory safe and organized, costs down, and orders fulfilled.
+Over the last several years there has been a major shift in consumer buying habits.
+With the rise of ecommerce and mcommerce, businesses of all types and sizes should be focused on developing or sustaining a strong online presence.
+And this involves more than just listing and selling products effectively.
+It’s about committing to solid, cost-effective logistics that will keep inventory safe and organized, costs down, and orders fulfilled.
 Finding ways on how you can save on shipping and warehousing can be simple.
 As a starting point, having the right fully-integrated shipping partner in place allows you to better manage your costs.

 What Are the Pain Points Surrounding Shipping and Warehousing?

-Simply put: shipping matters to Canadian consumers.
-In a 2019 report, 80% of Canadian respondents listed free shipping as the primary factor driving their choice of retailer.
-As ecommerce continues to evolve and expand, it’s difficult for small- to medium-sized businesses to stay competitive when it comes to free shipping.
-When overhead costs associated with things like shipping and warehousing start to grow, small- to medium-sized businesses lose the ability to stay competitive in a market where added fees mean unsatisfied customers.
+Simply put: shipping matters to consumers.
+In a 2019 Forbes report, 84% of consumers made a purchase specifically because shipping was free.
+As ecommerce continues to evolve and expand, it can be difficult for businesses to stay competitive when it comes to free shipping.
+When overhead costs associated with things like shipping and warehousing start to grow, some businesses may lose the ability to stay competitive in a market where added fees mean unsatisfied customers.

 For American businesses, reaching a rapidly-expanding market of Canadian shoppers also presents uniquely difficult challenges.
 Shipping and fulfilling from the United States presents avoidable inconveniences to Canadian end customers.

 Stores located in the USA often charge Canadian customers a 25-40% shipping premium when it would otherwise be free for American customers.
-Plus, for orders of $151 or more, Canadians must pay customs duties on top of the already exorbitant shipping costs.
+Plus, for orders of $151 or more, Canadians must pay customs duties on top of the already hefty shipping costs.
 In comparison, the minimum threshold for this import tax for Canadian goods shipped to the United States is USD $800.

 When you add these fees and discrepancies, Canadian customers are far less likely to convert when it comes to cross-border shopping.